vigetlabs/microcosm/README.md

 #### Pending, failed, and cancelled requests

-Requests for data can fail, and they can be in more than a pass/fail state.
-Microcosm makes it easy to handle these individual states:
+Requests are a story, not an end result.
+They are more than pass/fail.
+Microcosm makes it easy to handle pending, loading, cancelled, completed, and failed requests:

 ```javascript
 const PlanetsDomain = {